Articles

-What is Julia Child’s most famous quote?
-Julia Child’s most famous quote is “Bon appétit!”, which she used to sign off each episode of The French Chef.
-Her other iconic line, “If you’re afraid of butter, use cream,” captures her joyful approach to cooking.
+Julia Child’s most recognizable quote is “Bon appetit!”, which she used to sign off each episode of The French Chef.
+Her other iconic lines, “If you’re afraid of butter, use cream” and “No one is born a great cook.
+One learns by doing,” capture her joyful, fearless approach to cooking.

 “The only real stumbling block is fear of failure.
 In cooking, you’ve got to have a what-the-hell attitude.”
 This captures Julia’s fearless approach.
 She believed in trying, failing, and trying again.